Bhavya-Dadheech/News-Horizon-Functional-Based/README.md

 18.2.0

 # About News-Horizon-Functional-Based

+It is a react app build with functional components.

 Dive into the world of breaking news and stay ahead with the latest happenings across diverse categories at News Horizon, your go-to source for comprehensive coverage.
 Offering a seamless experience, News Horizon keeps you informed and engaged as you explore a spectrum of news categories tailored to your preferences.
 Whether you're into the dynamic realm of Business, the glitz and glamour of Entertainment, the latest breakthroughs in Health and Science, the thrill of Sports, or the cutting-edge developments in Technology, News Horizon has it all.